A Life in Theatre & Television Design

 A selection of Theatr Cymru programme covers.

 ‘Drws Priodas’ character studies

-Multi portrait of Wilbert Lloyd Roberts painted to be auctioned to raise funds for his Pontio Statue. £175 raised.
+Multi portrait of Wilbert Lloyd Roberts, founder and artistic director of Theatr Cymru.
+Acrylic painting auctioned to raise funds for his Pontio Statue. £175 raised.

 |Pre college years|

 |Wimbledon School of Art & Richard Negri|

 |Musing of a Jobbing Designer|

 |Musing of a Jobbing designer 2|